 - Tenants remaining without permissions after the check-out time shall be considered unapproved overnight guests.

 - Security Deposit refunds will be mailed to the tenant using the envelope provided (see security deposit terms).

-- Tenants may request an early check-out (may be charged a $35 fee).
+- Tenants may request an early check-out (will be charged a $50 fee).

 8. INSPECTIONS: Each tenant has the responsibility to maintain a reasonable level of cleanliness within the apartment at all times.
 Failure to do so will be considered violation of the other tenants rights to peaceful enjoyment of the premises – and multiple legitimate complaints about cleanliness will be cause for eviction.
 Unit shall be subject to up to monthly inspections by management to verify compliance with the terms of the Rental Agreement and the Addendum, though checks are normally performed every other month.
 The inspection shall be with sufficient advance notice to the tenant.
 Any reasonably unsatisfactory cleaning condition found upon inspection will warrant a minimum 2-day cleaning notice and a $15 re-check fee.
 If the unsatisfactory condition is not remedied to a passably clean condition within the re-check period, cleaning will be performed at the tenants expense at the rate of $50/hour (one hour minimum).
 If tenant will be out of town at the time of scheduled cleaning checks, tenant can either clean prior to the date and leave the completed form or tenant can pay a $15 rescheduling fee to have the cleaning check performed at a later time (normally within 7 days).
 Renewal of contract may be denied to any tenant failing 2 or more inspections.